Medal of Honor: Rising Sun: Plot

-On March, 1943, Joe is sent to Japanese-occupied Singapore to infiltrate a top secret Axis summit led by Japanese Commander Shima.
+In March 1943, Joe is sent to Japanese-occupied Singapore to infiltrate a top secret Axis summit led by Japanese Commander Shima.
 He meets up with Private First Class Ichiro 'Harry' Tanaka, a Japanese-American OSS operative, and Major Philip Bromley, a British SOE operative.
 Joe manages to steal German Colonel Kandler's uniform, and infiltrate the summit, where Japanese Commander Masataka Shima reveals the discovery of large quantities of gold in Burma; and introduces General Sergei Borov, a Russian traitor of the Allies who plans to overthrow Stalin to forge peace between Nazi Germany and the Soviet Union.
 Joe's cover is blown when Kandler bursts in, but Bromley arrives, and the two fight their way out of the hotel, and Tanaka picks them up in a double decker bus.

 On April 26, 1944, the three are sent on a mission to investigate Japanese gold smelting operations in temples in Burma.
 While there, Raj, their Flying Tigers pilot, is shot down, and they set to work getting him back.
-Bromley and his men destroy four AA guns so the a proper air strike can be done, and Tanaka and Joe infiltrate the temples, and rescue Raj.
+Bromley and his men destroy four AA guns so a proper air strike can be done, and Tanaka and Joe infiltrate the temples, and rescue Raj.
 The air strike destroys the gold smelting operation, and the mission is successful.
 On July 17, 1944, Joe falls out their plane while in Thailand while they are investigating a train with Shima's gold in it.
 He meets up with Bromley, and they blow up a train full of Shima's gold, but more of it is aboard Shima's supercarrier, so they fly there, and arrive the next day.

 Bromley and Joe fight their way below deck, sabotaging the ventilation system and fuel tanks and planting explosive charges to sink the ship, while Tanaka infiltrates the officer's quarters to find Shima.
 Joe and Bromley are gassed and captured after much fighting, and Shima interrogates them.
 Tanaka manages to free Joe, but is personally killed by Shima.
 Joe fights his way through more of the ship, and witnesses Shima escaping with Donnie in a plane.
 Eventually, Joe and Bromley meet on deck, and steal a plane.
 After several failed takeoffs and shooting down many enemy planes, they get off the ship moments before their charges detonate and cause the carrier to sink.
 Bromley mourns Tanaka's death, but promises Joe that they will locate Shima and rescue Donnie.